Tutorial 11: Writing Your Report

 2) The site should have a very clear navigation bar that helps the reader find the different parts of your work.
 These should be clear on every page so that the reader does not get lost in exploring your work.
 Suggested tabs and pull-down menus might look like this:

-Technology Help: Web Journals (blogs) and Portfolios and Wikis (quick websites)
+Technology Application: Web Journals (blogs) and Project Portfolios and Wikis (quick websites)

-wiki.com (not a blogging platform but good for web creation for e-portfolios)
+wiki.com (not a blogging platform but good for web creation for e-portfolios with feedback)

 Good sites for website creation and blogging weebly.com -